NeLy-EPFL/DeepFly3D/README.md

 }
 ```

-We want to thank to Florian Ayymans for testing early versions of the software and for his helpful comments.
+We want to thank to Florian Aymanns for testing early versions of the software and for his helpful comments.